-The fair value of each option is accounted for in the condensed interim consolidated statement of loss and comprehensive loss, over the vesting period of the options, and the related credit is included in the contributed surplus.
+The fair value of each option is accounted for in the consolidated statements of loss and comprehensive loss, over the vesting period of the options, and the related credit is included in the options reserve.

 On July 21, 2016, the Company issued 4,350,000 options to certain of its management and staff pursuant to its stock option plan.
 The options are exercisable a price of \$0.19, subject to agreed vesting schedules and expire in five years.
-During the nine months period ended September 30, 2016 and 2015, the Company recorded share-based payment expense of \$778,650 and \$338,000 respectively.
+During the year ended December 31, 2016 and 2015, the Company recorded share-based payment expense of \$778,650 and \$338,000 respectively.